Resident giraffes at Taronga Zoo, Mosman in Sydney.

 The zoo offers three accommodation styles, and if you are visiting the area especially for the zoo experience, it makes sense to stay here if you can manage it.
 Being onsite allows you after-hours access to the zoo and some special talks with the keepers.

 Camping Billabong Camp is located inside the zoo, a short distance from the Pride Lands.
 Everything you need is provided, and you get extra time with the animals, including an evening walk with the nocturnal Aussie wildlife.
-The next morning, you will take a walk before the zoo opens to see the Sumatran Tigers and Siamese Apes.
+The next morning, you will take a walk before the zoo opens to see the Sumatran Tigers and Siamangs Apes.

 Glamping Zoofari Lodge offers 10 luxury lodges with views of giraffes, zebras and rhinos or five Bushland Lodges located just seconds away in the surrounding bushland.

-The Savannah Cabins at Dubbo Zoo
+Savannah Cabins accommodation at Taronga Western Plains Zoo Dubbo

 The Savannah Cabins